Smooth-Programmer/Smooth-Programmer/README.md

   </div>

 - 🔭 I’m currently working on Backend development.
-- 🌱 I’m currently learning Application development.
+- 🌱 I’m currently learning Operating Systems and Network Security.
 - 👯 I'm looking to collaborate on Advanced Tech projects.
-- 💬 Ask me about Javascript, React.js, Node.js, MongoDB.
+- 💬 Ask me about Javascript, React.js, Node.js, MongoDB, Linux.
 - 🤟 Fun Fact : The DRY principle (Don't Repeat Yourself) encourages programmers to avoid redundancy by creating reusable code, which makes programs easier to maintain and understand.
 - 📫 How to reach me - Mail me at : developer.micko@gmail.com